oracle-livelabs/apex/apex-professional-hol1/2-install-run-sample-application/2-hands-on-lab-01.md

    ![View Reports](images/display-as-report1.png " ")

 ## Summary
-You have now learned how to navigate the major components of Oracle APEX, install, and run a packaged application.
+You have now learned how to navigate the significant components of Oracle APEX and install and run a packaged application.
 You are now ready to **proceed to the next lab**.

 ## What's next
 In the next hands-on lab, you'll gain practical experience in utilizing SQL Workshop.
 You'll explore tasks such as installing a Sample Dataset, extending existing table­s by adding new columns, populating new columns, creating lookup tables, developing Package­s, and utilizing various utilities such as Quick SQL, Data Workshop, and Data Generator.